 Shemote (Exodus) 12:14

 14 ‘Now this day will be a memorial to you, and you shall celebrate it as a feast to Yahweh.
 Throughout your generations you are to celebrate it as a permanent ordinance.

-Notice that when Aharon (Aaron) initiated the festival with the golden calf, he told the people that the festival was in honor of Yahweh.
+Notice that when Aharon (Aaron) initiated the feast with the golden calf, he told the people that the feast was in honor of Yahweh.